safeledger logo

 If a business closes down, undergoes restructuring, or becomes inactive, the trade license must be formally canceled.
 Simply ceasing operations is insufficient and can lead to accumulating fines and legal complications.

-1. Board Resolution: For LLCs and partnerships, a notarized board resolution to dissolve the company is required.
+1. Board Resolution: LLCs and partnerships must obtain a notarized board resolution approving company dissolution.

-3. Clearances: Obtain clearance certificates from various entities, including utility providers, banks (confirming account closure and no liabilities), tax authorities (e.g., FTA for VAT de-registration), and the landlord.
+3. Clearances: Secure clearance certificates from utilities, banks, tax authorities (FTA for VAT de-registration), and the landlord.

 Avoid costly mistakes during the cancellation process; let Safe Ledger FZCO handle it for you.